EchoAppsTeam/js-sdk/docs/guides/how_to_develop_control/README.md

 Let's describe config parameters:

 - "data" defines a default value that used to display items count;
 - "liveUpdates" defines a timeout that used by the Echo.StreamServer.API.Request class for the recurring server request for data.
-This parameter is described {@link Echo.StreamServer.Apps.Counter#cfg-liveUpdates here};
+This parameter is described {@link Echo.StreamServer.BundledApps.Counter.ClientWidget#cfg-liveUpdates here};
 - "infoMessages" defines messages layout for application.
 This parameter is described {@link Echo.App#cfg-infoMessages here}

 Now everywhere in the application's code we'll be able to use the following call: